web-development-5-vhz/webdev-spring2020/README.md

 *  Appropriate semantic tags used, both the predefined tags and the appropriate use of div block tags.
 *  The range of different layout, formatting and media HTML tags used and their appropriate use (eg tables used as tables not for layout)
 *  Rich comments
 *  Accessibility, particularly in the use of the media tags.
-Tidy directory structure
+*  Tidy directory structure

+**This is the money maker right here TAGS: https://www.w3schools.com/tags/ref_byfunc.asp** Should we say aim for ten tags each?